timescale/docs/timescaledb/how-to-guides/tooling/about-timescaledb-parallel-copy.md

+---
+title: About timescaledb-parallel-copy
+excerpt: Speed up bulk inserts of data with an open-source tool
+keywords: [timescaledb-parallel-copy, copy]
+---

 # About timescaledb-parallel-copy
 Speed up bulk inserts of data by using `timescaledb-parallel-copy`.
 `timescaledb-parallel-copy` is an open source command line program that